Education Technology Policy for a 21st Century Learning System

 Learning 2.0.net would be built around three sub systems: information, learning experiences, and assessment.

 Information.
 Instead of thinking about student information as compliance or accountability, think of it as lights on the pathway to college and career.
 Currently, the pathway is not well lit, and it’s not level either.
 Professional-class families can illuminate the way to college for their children through the lived experience of parents.
-But for poor and working class families there are hidden rocks and potholes.
+But for poor and working-class families, there are hidden rocks and potholes.
 By when should a child be redesignated as English fluent to have a good chance of getting into college?
 Why are class placement tests at a community college important?

 At a minimum, students and their parents ought to have online access to reliable information about where they are on a pathway, an educational GPS function.
 They shouldn’t have to go to school and ask, find a piece of paper that was mailed from the state, or try to interpret the meaning of archaic numbers or percentages.
 They should know what testing hurdles they face and how to prepare for them.
-They should know the options that are available in different schools, tutoring and support.
+They should know the options that are available in different schools, tutoring, and support.

 Learning.
 The amount of learning material on the Internet grows with each passing hour.
-In fact, there is so much, that it is difficult to sort through and evaluate it all.
+In fact, there is so much that it is difficult to sort through and evaluate it all.
 There are great lectures and not-so-good ones.
-There are wonderful applications and cranky ones that don’t work or which are overpriced.
+There are wonderful applications and cranky ones that don’t work or are overpriced.
 Learning 2.0.net would function as an aggregator or point the way to the several existing organizations that have undertaken that function.
 It would also allow user or expert ratings of learning programs.

 We already have a free market in educational applications with sales directed at students and their families.
 If we are to make good use of it, we need to safeguard the public interest with both consumer and expert reviews and a ranking system.
 If TripAdvisor can warn travelers about bed bugs and travel industry nonsense, we should warn students and teachers about software bugs and pedagogical nonsense.